Sargaleano/uml-annotator/README.md

 ## Acknowledgements

-Thanks to **Leticia Piucco** for creating and sharing the handwritten UML class diagram dataset, and to **Iván Felipe Prado-Blanco** (ifpradob@udistrital.edu.co) for providing the sample annotations file.
+Thanks to **Leticia Piucco** for creating and sharing the handwritten UML class diagram dataset, and to **Iván Felipe Prado-Blanco** (ifpradob@udistrital.edu.co) for providing the initial sample annotations file.

 ## References